 Ezekiel 40:1 dates that massive vision of the Messianic Kingdom to the 10th of Nisan.
 Which I think argues against the common notion of thinking End Times prophecy will involve Tishri years.

 Zechariah also dates some of his Prophecies.
 Like Chapter 7, which is dated to the 4th day of the Ninth month (Kislev) in the fourth year of Darius.
-It seems it is estimated this fell on December 4th 518 BC.
+It seems it is estimated this fall on December 4th 518 BC.
 Which makes that a year in which he 25th of Kislev fell on the 25th of December.